DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - Enemies need to be placed in a way that forces the player to use their mechanics (movement + gun + powers)
 - Combat needs to be engaging and challenging
 - Introduce the enemies and their mechanics in a way that the player can learn how to fight them.
 Then, ramp up the difficulty.
 Then, mix them together.
 	- Half Life 2 did this well apparently
+	- We'll have a small arena with 1 enemy in it.
+That enemy will have further range than normal so that the player can learn how to recognize the enemy
 # Designers

 ## New Workflow